rehive/docs-portal/content/merchants/custom-integration/open-loop.md

 weight: 4
 ---

-Open loop payments are any non-wallet balance payments made.
+Open loop payments are any non-application balance payments made.
 These are usually deposits from an external value such as a cryptocurrency, credit card or bank payment.

 ### Displaying payment information
 The display of the payment information can depend on how the payment processor handles payments.
 Each payment processor quote will contain a different set of payment details.
 The relevant quote to display to the user will be the one with the matching payment processor to the `primary_payment_processor` field.